Once a contract is signed and sealed, it’s set in stone — or is it?

 Year: 2020

-5. Ensure compliance with the original contract and all other relevant regulations
+5. Ensure compliance with the original contract and all relevant regulations

-It should also comply with all laws and legislation in your jurisdiction.
+It should also comply with all laws and regulations in your jurisdiction.

 It’s vital to check this before asking any parties to agree to the addendum.

-As well as the details sketched out above, there are some other necessary elements that most addenda will need to include:
+As well as the details sketched out above, most addenda will need to include some other elements:

-• A signature block for all relevant dates to sign and date the addendum — either physically or with an eSignature
+- A signature block to sign and date the addendum — either physically or with an eSignature;

-This will avoid any chance of the addendum falling foul of laws or regulations — even those you may not be immediately aware of.
+This could help you keep the addendum from falling foul of laws or regulations — even those you may not be aware of.

 Addendum to contract sample scenarios